Insurers will cover virus tests, but check if costs apply

 Translation: Call your insurance plan to see what particular steps it's taking and whether you qualify for no-cost testing.

-In Washington state, where 10 people have died, Insurance Commissioner Mike Kreidler moved to dispel doubts Thursday by ordering insurers in the state not to charge copays or deductibles to people who require coronavirus tests.
+In Washington state, where at least 11 people have died, Insurance Commissioner Mike Kreidler moved to dispel doubts Thursday by ordering insurers in the state not to charge copays or deductibles to people who require coronavirus tests.
 The directive applies only to plans regulated by the state.

 On Wednesday, Pence made what's now looking like a work-in-progress seem like a done deal.